EberlyODL/phys010sjv11/electricity-in-your-home.md

 ## Circuits
 What is a circuit anyway?
-The most simple definition is a Voltage source which is connected to a resistance (they rapidly get more complex).
+The most simple definition is a Voltage source which is connected to a resistor, causing current to flow!
 Take a lightbulb connected to a battery, for example.
-The electrons start out with some initial energy which they get from their voltage.
-Some of the kinetic energy the electrons has is converted to thermal energy (light bulbs are hot!) and, of course, some of it is converted to light.
+The electrons start out with some initial energy which they get from the battery.
+Some of the kinetic energy the electrons has is converted to thermal energy (light bulbs are hot!) and, of course, some of it is converted to light as they flow through the lightbulb.
 The low energy electrons then return to the battery and get a boost of energy to repeat the cycle.
 But your house has more than 1 lightbulb and resistor...

 There are generally two ways to wire multiple devices to a power source:
 - You could string them along in a line: toaster, microwave, refrigerator, etc. This is called **series** wiring.
 The problem with this in your house is that each appliance has to share the same voltage, divided up between them.
 No problem if each appliance only needs 30V or less.
 If you look at each device though, they all say "120 V" - because that is how much they need to run (which is the voltage that comes out of the outlet).
 How do we assure each appliance gets 120 V?
 We change the wiring.